-If we are lucky this table may have a clustered index and then that's the scenario where this little project play a role.
+If we are lucky this table may have a clustered index in Sql Server or an index with a frequency histogram in oracle and then that's the scenario where this little project play a role.

-If we do not have a clustered index on source table, there is some hope, now exists a method (a little slower than clustered one, but a good one) to copy data from a heap table.
+If we do not have a clustered index on source table, there is some hope, now exists a method (a little slower than clustered one, but a good one) to copy data from a heap table, in both Oracle and Sql Server.

-As heaps, it "partition" the table with a determinictic function and a module, and launch each query in one thread.
+As heaps, it "partition" the table with a determinictic function and a module (%%lockres%% in Sql Server and rowid in oracle), and launch each query in one thread.

 We must advice that depending on the amount of thread it is a very resource intensive process and in some cases CPU compsuntion could rise up to 100% and disk queue length may cause long waits.